Archimedes was a Greek mathematician, philosopher and inventor who wrote important works on geometry, arithmetic and mechanics.

 Below are some reminders that you may find helpful:

-You can download a copy of Archimedes' timetable below.
+Below is a copy of Archimedes' timetable below.
 Please be aware that this is subject to change on occasion.